 \subsubsection{Local Convergence Rate}

-We first numerically validate the local linear convergence as proved in Section~\ref{sec:localconv} and its rate for all three matrices.
-Momentum or CG is disabled.
-Fixed stepsize $\alpha = 0.4$ is used.
-Each time we sample $p$ unit vectors independently to form $X^{(0)} \in \bbR^{n\times p}$ as the initial value.
-Column locking technique is applied here.
+We first numerically validate the convergence rate proved in Section~\ref{sec:localconv}.
+The stepsize is fixed, $\alpha = 0.4$.
+Initial state $X^{(0)} \in \bbR^{n\times p}$ is a random matrix with unit column lengths.
+Column locking technique is applied, whereas momentum techniques are disabled.

-Figure~\ref{fig:converge_rate_fixed_stepsize} shows the convergence behaviors of \TOMOne{} applied to all three matrices.
+Figure~\ref{fig:converge_rate_fixed_stepsize} shows the convergence behaviors of \TOMOne{} applied to three random matrices.
 Nonlinear convergence is observed in all three figures for the first few iterations.
-Linear convergence is observed for every single curve towards convergence.
-Hence we provide numerical support to the statement that \TOMOne{} converges linearly in neighborhoods of global minima.
+Linear convergence is then observed until convergence.
+This agrees with our analysis.

-In Figure~\ref{fig:converge_rate_fixed_stepsize} left, we notice that all curves towards convergence are parallel to each other.
-Hence numerically the local convergence rates are the same.
-Since $A_{uni}$ has all equal eigengaps, as shown in Section~\ref{sec:localconv}, the local convergence rates are the same, which agrees with our numerical observation.
-In Figure~\ref{fig:converge_rate_fixed_stepsize} middle, curves towards convergence have very different slopes, hence very different convergence rates.
-Since $A_{log}$ has exponentially decaying eigengaps, the local convergence rates are indeed different.
+In Figure~\ref{fig:converge_rate_fixed_stepsize} left, all curves are parallel to each other, and their convergence rates are the same, which agrees with our analysis since $A_{uni}$ has all equal eigengaps.
+In Figure~\ref{fig:converge_rate_fixed_stepsize} middle, curves have different slopes and hence different convergence rates.
 Here we provide a quantitative comparison of the convergence rates for $A_{log}$ in Table~\ref{tab:convergence_rate}.
-We fit the slope of each curve after certain number of iterations and use it as the numerical rate.
-The reference rates (or theoretical rate) are computed according Theorem~\ref{thm:local-conv-obj1}, $r_i = 1 - \alpha \min_{j=1}^i \{ \lambda_{j+1} - \lambda_j\}$.
-According to Table~\ref{tab:convergence_rate}, the numerical rates agree perfectly with reference rate for $A_{log}$.
-Hence we claim that Theorem~\ref{thm:local-conv-obj1} provides a tight upper bound in terms of the convergence rate.
-In Figure~\ref{fig:converge_rate_fixed_stepsize} right, first three curves associated with 1st, 2nd, 3rd eigenpairs towards convergence have different convergence rate, and two curves associated with 3rd, 4th eigenpairs are parallel to each other since the convergence behavior of the 4th eigenpair is affected by the smallest eigengap among first 4 gaps which is the same as 3rd eigenpair.
-Meanwhile, we find that the convergence of the 5th eigenpair is faster than that of the 3rd or 4th one.
-Hence its convergence rate is theoretically upper bounded by the previous smallest eigengaps but numerically faster.
-Therefore, through numerical results for all three matrices, we claim that our theoretical analysis of the local convergence rate provides a tight upper bound for practice.
+We fit the slopes of curves and use them as numerical rates, whereas reference rates are computed according Theorem~\ref{thm:local-conv-obj1}.
+Table~\ref{tab:convergence_rate} shows that numerical rates agree with reference rates up to four digits.
+Hence we claim that the rate in Theorem~\ref{thm:local-conv-obj1} is tight.
+In Figure~\ref{fig:converge_rate_fixed_stepsize} right, the first four curves have convergence rates that agree with our theoretical results, whereas the last one converges faster than expected.
+Its convergence rate is theoretically upper bounded by that of previous columns but numerically is faster.
+Through these numerical results, we claim that our theoretical analysis of the local convergence rate provides a tight upper bound for practice.